lowkeyframe/map-note-hover-display-updated/README.md

 ![Screenshot](https://gitlab.com/friendlylambda/map-note-hover-display/-/raw/b8cae1bf64019c9fd6068393dc5d42e42fb2d274/screenshot.png)
 screenshot.png

 # Credit

-Module was first made by FriendlyLambda (thank you for your great work), I just used Claude AI to update to v13  (I have not credit on this project at all)
+Module was first made by FriendlyLambda (thank you for your great work), I just used Claude AI to update to v13 and I will try to keep it alive (I have not credit on this project otherwise)

 Original credit note :
 [FriendlyLambda] developed this module based on the functionality in [Pin Cushion](https://github.com/death-save/pin-cushion)—thank you to [Death Save Development](https://github.com/death-save) for their great work!